How to grow blueberries

 • ‘Pink Lemonade’: This mid to late-season variety produces deep pink berries with a delicious, sweet flavour

 We hope this has given you all the advice you need to successfully grow blueberries in your garden, courtyard or even on a sunny balcony.
 But don't stop there.
-Visit our page of strawberry growing resources to enjoy even more healthy treats.
+Visit our comprehensive hub page for more info and expert advice on growing blueberries.

 RedEye